 Worse, when this stop sign is up, cortisol is usually being produced by the adrenals.
 This negatively influences the activity of both the hypothalamus and the pituitary glands.

 Hypothalamic amenorrhea– or the loss of menstruation via disturbance to the HPA axis–affects 5 percent of women of reproductive age.
-Subclinical women I suspect double that number, at least.
+Subclinical women (women who do not fully meet the requirements for the condition but nevertheless suffer from it in some way or another) I suspect double that number, at least.
 Many problems emerge as a result of HPA axis dysregulation that do not go as far as HA.
-If it does advance to that stage, recovery from HA requires the restoration of normal cortisol function, the normalization of glandular tissue, and also rectification of the hypothyroidism that usually follows from hypothalamic dysregulation.

 The HPA axis is dysregulated by all types of stress.
 Acute stress is handled fairly easily, as the HPA axis is typically stable and in fact built to optimize an individual’s response to stress.
 But chronic stress is– as we are all well aware– half of one of Satan’s eyelashes away from downright insidious.